 State Utility Regulation and Advocacy

-Schiff Hardin has extensive experience representing electric and gas utilities before the ICC.
-In addition, we are often retained by out-of-state entities as special Illinois regulatory counsel to advise on regulatory implications and requirements for entities considering energy projects, mergers, acquisitions, investments or strategic combinations in Illinois.
+Schiff Hardin has extensive experience representing electric and gas utilities before the Illinois Commerce Commission.
+We are often retained by out-of-state entities as special Illinois regulatory counsel to advise on regulatory implications and requirements for entities considering energy projects, mergers, acquisitions, investments, or strategic combinations in Illinois.

 We represent electric and gas utilities in: